 Dire Wolf - Decoded Information from Radio Emissions for Windows Or Linux Fans

-Dire Wolf is a software "soundcard" modem and APRS * encoder/decoder.
-It can be used stand-alone to receive APRS messages, as a digipeater, APRStt gateway, or Internet Gateway (IGate).
-It can also be used as a virtual TNC for other applications such as APRSIS32, UI-View32, Xastir, APRS-TW, YAAC, UISS, Linux AX25, and many others.
+Dire Wolf is a software "soundcard" modem/TNC and APRS * encoder/decoder.
+It can be used stand-alone to observe APRS traffic, as a digipeater, APRStt gateway, or Internet Gateway (IGate).
+It can also be used as a virtual TNC for other applications such as APRSIS32, UI-View32, Xastir, APRS-TW, YAAC, UISS, Linux AX25, SARTrack, RMS Express, and many others.

 - Lower cost, higher performance alternative to hardware TNC.